Chris Peters Guitar

 What is your typical process for working with a new student?

 I assess what stage of development you are at, and your personal goals.
 I develop a specific, unique plan to help you achieve your goals.
 If you have attempted guitar unsuccessfully in the past, I endeavour to discover what didn't work for you, and change that immediately .

-Lessons are $25 per half hour, once a week.
-Hour lessons are $50.
-Lessons are virtual unless you would like in person lessons.
+Lessons are $29 per half hour, once a week.
+Hour lessons are $58.
+Lessons are billed monthly, on the first of the month.
+Lessons are conducted online unless you would like in person lessons.

 I started teaching friends in high school, partly to make a little bit of money, but mostly so they would stop bugging me to teach them.
 Haha!
 I quickly realized that contrary to my supposition that teaching would be a chore, I actually enjoyed helping others to improve their playing.